American Express Aeroplan Business Reserve Card

 • 1.25 Aeroplan points per dollar spent on everything else

-Whether or not you find value in the earning rates will depend on your spending patterns and how well they fit with the bonus categories.
+Just how much value you find in the earning rates will depend on your spending patterns and how well they fit with the bonus categories.

-The 3x earn rate on Air Canada makes this the ideal card when purchasing cash fares on Air Canada or any of its codeshare partners, and the 2x earn rate on dining and food delivery is also the highest among all the Aeroplan-branded cards.
-It’s worthwhile to point out that this structure is the same on the American Express Aeroplan Reserve personal card as well.
+The 3x earn rate on Air Canada makes this the ideal card when purchasing cash fares on Air Canada or any of its codeshare partners, and the 2x earn rate on hotels and car rentals is also competitive.

 Redeeming Rewards